What to expect during a course

-Polycarbonate lenses in eyeglasses can provide some flying chip protection but dust can still get in around the sides.
-We recomend that you get some goggles that work for you.
+Poly-carbonate lenses in eyeglasses can provide some flying chip protection but dust can still get in around the sides.
+We recommend that you get some goggles that work for you.
 The goggles should sit firmly on your face and, if you wear glasses, sit comfortably over your glasses.
 Again goggles are available at your local hardware store.

 One word of warning: There are goggles available that have rows of tiny vents above the lenses for ventilation - these are not recommended as they can let a lot of dust in - especially when routing.